The Cost of Living in Sydney is Shocking

-The cost of living in Sydney is a shocker to almost everyone moving to Australia, even from city thought to be more expensive such as London.
+The cost of living in Sydney is a shocker to almost everyone moving to Australia, even for those moving from cities more expensive like London.

 I get several emails a week asking me if it really is that high and how the heck do we get by.
 The truth is, it took us awhile to catch up on our finances to get back to the point where we actually had something in our savings account.
 There were many expenses we didn't plan on plus a few other financial hiccups that were costly.
 I won't go over them again as I have a post about how much money you needed saved for your move to Sydney that goes into detail.